Elderly people face long waits for lifeline help at home amid telecare crisis, a union has warned

 Read More

-Since the changes it’s been reported calls have been held in the system for 40 minutes before they are even notified to workers.
-Further delays are caused while teams are being asked to attend call outs at opposite ends of the city when other nearby workers could respond faster.
+Since the move it has been reported that calls for help have remained in the system for 40 minutes before being notified to workers.

+Further delays are caused while teams are being asked to attend call outs at opposite ends of the city – when other nearby workers could respond faster.

-Staff also said officers are being forced to attend deaths and emergencies alone despite two being required to attend serious incidents for safety reasons – one can help the person while the other calls an ambulance.
+Staff also said officers are being forced to attend deaths and emergencies alone despite two being required to attend serious incidents for safety reasons; with one to help the person while the other calls an ambulance.

-Unite said workers are “stressed out and under pressure because of staffing shortages” and had raised a collective grievance in January ahead of the changes being introduced.
+Unite raised a collective grievance in January ahead of the changes being introduced.
 But they claim their concerns have been ignored.
+A ballot begins on Wednesday for a possible walk out over the cuts.

 “Our members have given their all during the pandemic to keep their vulnerable clients safe.
-It is only their dedication and commitment that keeps the service going despite the ill thought out changes imposed by management which are putting service users and our members at risk.
+It is only their dedication and commitment that keeps the service going.”

-"Our members are fed up raising concerns which aren’t being responded to and are balloting for strike action as a last resort .”
+Sharon Graham, Unite general secretary said: “Make no mistake about this, lives are at risk.
+Our members in Edinburgh’s Monitoring and Response Unit have simply had enough of the chaos.
+This is directly due to service cuts and the outsourcing of call handling to Newham Borough Council, in London, almost 400 miles away.

+"The workers deserve the support of Edinburgh’s citizens because this is a fight not only about better jobs, pay and conditions, but a better service for the most vulnerable people in the city.”